Press Release - 10-16-2017

 - Do not drive during ice or snow storms unless it is absolutely necessary.

 - If you must drive, first clear the ice and snow from your vehicle.
-This includes the headlights and taillights, the windshield wipers and all of the windows.
+This includes the headlights and taillights, the windshield wipers, and all the windows.
 New York State law dictates that it is unlawful to operate a motor vehicle with anything that obstructs the driver’s view.
 Additionally, license plates must be visible, headlights should provide adequate illumination, and all lights should be visible to other motorists.

 - Allow your defrosters time to work before driving so you can see.